Last Updated on May 25, 2023 by admin

 3. Sun Protection

 This includes a hat, sunglasses, sunscreen, and clothing to protect you from the sun’s UV rays.
-This hat is unisex, has a wide brim, UV protection, and is waterproof.
-You can purchase the hat here.
+We think it’s a good idea to choose a hat that has a wide brim, UV protection, and is waterproof.

 4. First Aid Kit